seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 By Juno, I swear, ay. /

 **KING LEAR**
-/ They durst not do 't;
+/ They durst not do't;
 They could not, would not do 't; 'tis worse than murder,
 To do upon respect such violent outrage:
 Resolve me, with all modest haste, which way